Best gaming chair: the seats I'd suggest for any gamer

 Our initial review model came in a coating Secretlab calls Neo Hybrid leathette, which feels airy and cool over the course of a long day, and really looks the part.
 We have also recently reviewed the Titan Evo NanoGen edition, which is the latest addition to Secretlab's lineup, and features a new approach to the materials it uses.
 Aiming to match two presumably mutually exclusive goals—namely being supportive and soft.

-And it does that mighty well, creating a chair that is both, and ends up feeling even more comfortable than the standard Titan Evo.
-But with Secretlab asking another $200 for the privilege it's a lot.
+And it does that mighty well, creating a chair that ends up feeling even more comfortable than the standard Titan Evo.
+But with Secretlab asking another $200 for the privilege, it's a fair bit extra to pay over the standard model.

 The upholstery of both, however, is immaculate, and the overall quality of the fit and finish is pin-sharp perfect.
 Something as big and as dominating as a gaming chair should look good on all levels, and the Titan Evo certainly ticks the right boxes, no matter which finish you pick.